-Japan PM Abe apologies to nation over resignation of Cabinet Minister
+Japan PM Abe apologizes to nation over resignation of Cabinet Minister

 TOKYO (Reuters) - Japanese Prime Minister Shinzo Abe on Friday apologized to the nation over the resignation of Defense Minister Tomomi Inada, saying he bore full responsibility for appointing her to the post.

-Speaking to reporters, Abe said Foreign Minister Fumiko Kishida would take additional charge of the defence portfolio.
+Speaking to reporters, Abe said Foreign Minister Fumio Kishida would take additional charge of the defence portfolio.

 Earlier, embattled Japanese Defence Minister Tomomi Inada said she was resigning, after a series of gaffes, missteps and a cover-up at her ministry that have contributed to a sharp plunge in public support for Abe.